CEED/libCEED/CONTRIBUTING.md

 Helpful User <helpful@example.com>`.
 Please use a real name and email for your author information (`git config user.name` and `user.email`).

+When contributors make a major contribution and support it, their names are included in the automatically generated user-manual documentation.

 Please avoid "merging from upstream" (like merging 'master' into your feature branch) unless there is a specific reason to do so, in which case you should explain why in the merge commit.